LucreziaLorenzon/Thesis/README.md

 # Convolutional Neural Networks for the identification of signatures of natural selection and functional mutations in the human genome

-# realdata_FASTA.py
+## realdata_FASTA.py

 REQUIREMENTS:

 Python 3.6

-## It is the script for real data images; it produces three multi-population images and three single-population images for each population contained in the file .FASTA.
+###### Script to convert real genetic allignment data into images; it produces three multi-population images and three single-population images for each population contained in the file .FASTA.

 INPUT:

 gene -- gene name; example: gene = MCM6

 working_path -- example: "\Users\lucrezialorenzon\RESULT_1"

 Create a folder in working_path named gene+"_images"; example: MCM6_images